-The recreational harvest of trepang is not known, but is likely to be low.
-No trepang catch has been reported by recreational fishers during surveys conducted on this sector.
+The recreational harvest of Trepang is not known, but is likely to be low with no catch being reported by recreational fishers during surveys conducted on this sector.

-No catch of trepang by Indigenous fishers was reported during the National Recreational and Indigenous Fishing Survey of northern Australia (Henry and Lyle 2003).
-Information collected during survey visits suggested that trepang were never used as food by the Indigenous people of the NT.
+No catch of Trepang by Aboriginal fishers was reported during the National Recreational and Indigenous Fishing Survey of northern Australia3.
+Information collected during survey visits suggested that Trepang were never used as food by the Aboriginal people of the NT.